azfarbkhr/piaic_qtr1_assignments/README.md

 36. Write a program to check whether given input is palindrome or not (DONE)

-37. Write a Python program to reverse the digits of a given number and add it to the original, If the sum is not a palindrome repeat this procedure
+37. Write a Python program to reverse the digits of a given number and add it to the original, If the sum is not a palindrome repeat this procedure (DONE)

 38. Write a Python program to get the Fibonacci series between 0 to 50